 Step 3: See the four little alienesque heads on the right side of the screen?
 If you move the analog stick to the right, you’ll find the option Play Together.
 Select it.

 Step 4: Activate your Joy-Con/Pro Controllers to join.
 You can play local co-op with up to four players (Mario, Luigi, Toad, and Toadette).
-Single Joy-Con controllers is all you need, but you can also use the dual Joy-Con setup.
+Single Joy-Con controllers are all you need, but you can also use the dual Joy-Con setup.
 Player one will always be Mario, while players two to four will be Luigi, Toad, and Toadette, respectively.

 In addition to playing courses with up to four players on one Switch console, you can also make courses with a friend.
 Creating levels is confined to two players, which is good because it can get chaotic.